HEALTH CARE PROXY

 A Health Care Proxy is far broader than a Do Not Resuscitate Order.
-The Health Care Proxy authorizes your appointed agent in case of your incapacity to direct all your treatment and health care decisions as he or she knows your wishes to be.
+The Health Care Proxy authorizes your appointed agent in case of your incapacity to direct all of your treatment and health care decisions in accordance with your wishes.

-Your agent’s authority to make health care decisions under the health care proxy law is activated only upon your incapacity to make your own health care decisions and your inability to effectively communicate your wishes.
-As long as you have capacity to make your own health care decisions and the ability to communicate these wishes, the decision making as to your health care remains with you and your health care agent will not be able to act on your behalf.
+Your agent’s authority to make health care decisions under the Health Care Proxy law is activated upon your incapacity to make your own health care decisions and your inability to effectively communicate your wishes.
+As long as you have capacity to make your own health care decisions and the ability to communicate these wishes, the decision-making as to your health care remains with you, and your health care agent should not be able to act on your behalf.
 The health care proxy can be revoked by you at any time as long as you are competent.

 Your agent can make decisions in accordance with your wishes, including your religious and moral beliefs, if known to your agent, or, if your agent does not know your views, in accordance with your best interests.
 It is crucial that your agent know your wishes regarding artificial nutrition and hydration.
 Decisions regarding artificial nutrition or hydration require your agent to have specific knowledge as to what your wishes are, without which, your agent will have no authority to make these decisions on your behalf.

-Originals or photocopies should be given to your physicians, your health care agent, your alternate agent, your attorney and/or other advisor, and close family members.
+Originals or photocopies should be given to your physician(s), your health care agent, your alternate agent, your attorney and/or other advisors, and close family members.
 You should maintain the original in your “important papers file” and have extra copies on hand to provide to any new health care providers or in the event of a hospital visit.
 It is also recommended that you carry either a wallet card giving information about the existence and location of your health care proxy and living will or a copy of the health care proxy itself.
-A copy on your and your agent(s)" cell phone or computer are also recommended for easy access in case of an emergency.
+We also recommend you keep a copy on your computer, and that you take a picture of the document on your

 In New York, if a Health Care Proxy or similar document executed in another state complies with the laws of that state at the time it was drafted, the out of state health care proxy will be given full faith and credit (be honored) in New York.
 Correspondingly, most states generally consider valid and accept documents properly executed in another state.